Useful gear for both nomad and city life (photos taken on iphone 6, if you buy items through the links i get a small commission. :)

 Older model iPhones can be had for ~$200, and they're still capable of everything I need them to do.

 This is the highest ROI tool I've ever had.
 I bought my Mac in mid 2012, knowing that it would facilitate my web development path.
-It was nearly $2k because I future proofed it with a 256g SSD, and 8g of ram.
-I've been using this machine daily for over 6 years now and it's just as fast as it was on day one.
+It was nearly $2k because I future proofed it with a 256g SSD, i7 processor and 8g of ram.
+I've been using this machine daily for over 6 years now and it's just as fast as day one.
 I've made 95% of my income via this tool.

 I like Macs over Windows machines primarily due to the operating system.
 Mac OS is far more intuitive, the software is generally more aesthetically pleasing, and some of the software I use is only available on Macs.
 It gets out of the way so I can do the things.
 Macs aren't as accommodating to gamers, which for me is a blessing in disguise.